 These calculations are part of a technique called earned value management (EVM).
 In an EVM system, the goal of cost management is to establish whether a variance is positive, negative or zero.

 When project managers have this earned value analysis information, they can make the necessary adjustments to stay on track.
 If a variance is extremely high (negative), changes need to be made.
-If there is an extremely low cost variance (positive) or zero variance, they can take it as a sign to keep doing what they’re doing.
+If there is an extremely low cost variance (positive) or zero variance, they can take it as a sign of effective cost management.

 The Four Types of Cost Variance Formulas in EVM

 There are four variations of the cost variance formula used in earned value management (EVM).
 Each of these variance equations solves for different values, so it’s very important to understand all of them and what exactly they show.

 Cost Variance (CV) = Earned Value (EV) – Actual Cost (AC)

 Cost variance is exactly how much a project is over or under budget.
 A cost variance equation subtracts actual cost from earned value to solve for this number.

 Cost Variance Percentage (CV%) = Cost Variance (CV) / Earned Value (EV)

 A cost variance percentage is the percentage over or under budget for a project is.
 This is calculated by dividing cost variance from earned value.

 Cost Performance Index (CPI) = Earned Value (EV) / Actual Cost (AC)